International expansion is smart but risky

 The company, which makes accounting software, launched its service in November 2010 and already has 60,000 customers in 192 countries across the globe.
 Their advantage?
 Wave does business entirely online.
 The company didn’t have to focus solely on the local market, since their target customers were everywhere, according to founder Kirk Simpson.

-"We’re going after the nine-employees-or-less market, which evidence suggests is dominated by spreadsheets and shoeboxes [of receipts]
+"We’re going after the nine-employees-or-less market, which evidence suggests is dominated by spreadsheets and shoeboxes [of receipts]," he says.

 The global reach of the internet allowed Wave Accounting to quickly reach a worldwide network of potential users, without ever having to set up shop anywhere other than their Toronto offices.
 This allowed them to reap the benefits of a global customer base without the risk of setting up global offices.